 In the surface modeling in [2, 4, 12], the display surfaces are not related to the scene model, but are solely modeled to correct distortions arising from the projection on the non-planar display surface.
-The purpose of our display surface modeling is both to create an approximation to the scene geometry and to correct the projected image on this surface.
-The viewer at the viewpoint in the walking area (figure 1) can be imagined as a virtual camera.
-Casting the scene image onto the simulated display surface is an inverse process in which the surface model is rendered to the virtual camera with texture mapping of the scene image.
+The purpose of our display surface modeling is to create an approximation to the scene geometry according to the depth information from the scene image.
+The viewer at the viewpoint in the walking area (figure 1b) can be imagined as a virtual camera.

-The scene image is evenly divided into the same number of tiles as the display matrix.
+The scene image is evenly divided into the same number of tiles as the display matrix surface.
 For each tile, we calculate its average depth from its counterpart in the depth image.
-Then the tile on the matrix is extended according to this depth.
+Then the tile on the display is extended according to this depth.
 For the virtual camera at the viewpoint, the change in the depth of the tile generates a different projection of the scene image.
-The tile depth must change due to this new set of pixels.
+The tile depth must be changed due to this new set of pixels.
 This is an iterative process and is repeated until the tile depth converges to a fixed point.
 We developed an iterative algorithm to determine the tile depth and partition the scene image.
 Our experiment shows that usually no more than 10 iteration steps are necessary to achieve a tile's stable position.
 The algorithm for this is listed below:

-- 1) Initialize all tiles on the display wall with depth -1; - 2) Set a virtual camera at the center of the walking area; - 3) Render each tile of the display matrix to the virtual camera; - Assign each tile with the scene image portion according to its position in the frame buffer; - 5) Calculate the tile depth from its mapped scene image portion; - 6) Repeat 3)-5) until all tiles reach stable positions.
+- 1) Initialize all tiles on the display wall with depth -1; - 2) Set a virtual camera at the center of the walking area; - Render each tile of the display matrix to the virtual camera; - 4) Assign each tile with the scene image portion according to its position in the frame buffer; - 5) Calculate the tile depth from its mapped scene image portion: - 6) Repeat 3)-5) until all tiles reach stable positions.